A Deep Learning based Detection Method for Combined Integrity-Availability Cyber Attacks in Power System: Introduction

 (1) \textbf{\textit{High dimensionality of measurements and features}}:

 The dimension of the measured data increases as the topological complexity increases and the anomalies can become hidden and unnoticeable.
-For example, bus-118 system may have more than 300 attributes for one sample under DC state estimation (DCSE) while in AC, this number can be boosted to 1k.
+For example, bus-118 system may have more than 300 features for one sample under DC state estimation while in AC, this number can be boosted to 1k.
 Due to the static nature of the power system operation and sparse topology, directly changing on the estimated states can only lead to limited measurement variations.
-Consequently, many statistical and machine learning methods, such as Support Vector Machine (SVM) \cite{chu20detecting}, Naive Bayesian Classifier (NBC) \cite{cui20flexible}, Decision Trees (DT) \cite{jindal16decision}, and $k$-NNs \cite{zhang06detecting} usually fail to fit in large system with high dimensionality.
-See \cite{chandola09anomaly} for more details on these methods.
-As a result, order reduction or expert feature engineering is required in advance.
-However, there is lack of guarantee on the feature performance for anomaly detection purpose \cite{pang20deep}.
+Consequently, many statistical and machine learning methods, such as Support Vector Machine (SVM) \cite{xiong2022detection}, Naive Bayesian Classifier (NBC) \cite{cui20flexible}, Decision Trees (DT) \cite{jindal16decision}, and $k$-NNs \cite{zhang06detecting} usually fail to fit in large system with high dimensionality.
+As a result, dimension reduction or expert feature engineering is usually required for machine learning methodologies in advance.
+However, the performance of selected features cannot be guaranteed for anomaly detection purpose \cite{pang20deep}.

 (2) \textbf{\textit{Absence of positive measurement samples}}: